 We appreciate the patronage of our programs in the past, as well as the continued interest in when programs will resume.
 Our goal is to be able to assure parents and participants that when programs do resume, they will be conducted in a manner meeting all guidelines in place at the time in order to provide a safe environment.

 The playground at the Cumming Recreation and Parks Department’s location at 437 Pilgrim Mill Road is now open to the public, however pavilion rentals are not being accepted at this time.
 Please be respectful of others and practice social distancing while using the facility.
-Facilities at the Dobbs Creek Ballfields are now open to the public on a first-come, first-served basis, but field rentals are presently unavailable.
+Facilities at the Dobbs Creek Ballfields are now open to the public on a first-come, first-served basis.
 While the gymnastics area at the Dobbs Creek Recreation Center is open for programs, the basketball courts are closed to the public.